jko206/misterjko/Precision/README.md

 | ardig				| Short for arnum digit.
 It is the value held by each index of arnum, not the individual numerals that make up the number as is the case in conventional sense.
 | mixed-base		| For certain numbers, such as distance units, or time, each digit has different maximum before having to carry to next digit, so that's where mixed base is used.
 | digit-base		| The limit of each ardig before it is carried to ardig.
 | abs-base			| Base that applies to the value of the number.
-For time (s:m:h), the digit base is [60,60,24], but the absolute base is 10 in that time is represented as 12:34:56, decimal numbers.
+For time (s: m :h), the digit base is [60,60,24], but the absolute base is 10 in that time is represented as 12:34:56, decimal numbers.
 | numer				| Short for numerator.
 | denom				| Short for denominator.
+| positivity        | Indicates whether the number is negative (value of -1), zero (value of 0), or positive (value of 1).

 ### Denotes